4Sisters

-4th Impact is a Filipino girl group composed of sisters Almira, Irene, Mylene and Celina Cercado.
+4Sisters (stylized in all caps; formerly known as 4th Impact) is a Filipino girl group composed of sisters Almira, Irene, Mylene and Celina Cercado.
 The group competed in the twelfth season of the British singing contest The X Factor, where they were the ninth contestant eliminated.
 They are also known for having participated in several Philippine and international talent competitions, including the World Championships of Performing Arts, which they won in 2006 and 2013, and the South Korean talent search Superstar K6 in 2014, where they reached eighth place.
 The sisters are originally from Roxas, Isabela, and are now based in Metro Manila.

 Career

 2001–2014: Early years

 Almira, the eldest of the sisters in the group, first began competing at a young age in Filipino talent shows such as Batang Kampeon, which was won by Charice Pempengco, and Star for a Night, which was won by Sarah Geronimo.

 The group was formed in 2001 at the suggestion of an aunt.
 Initially, they named themselves 'The Cercado Sisters' after their surname and began performing and competing as a girl group at festivals, events and talent shows in Roxas, Isabela.
 In 2006, they were approached by one of the producers of the talent show FamJam, who asked them if they would like to represent the Philippines in the World Championships of Performing Arts.
 They elected to join and eventually won 16 gold medals and four outstanding plaques and were proclaimed Junior Vocal Group Grand Champion of the competition.
 The following year, the group was invited to perform in the 2007 Monaco Charity Film Festival.
 In 2008, the group released a six-track self-titled EP under Viva Records, which did not reach commercial success.
 In 2009, they also began using the name 'The Gollayan Sisters', which was derived from their middle name.
 They continued to compete in various singing contests and in 2012 participated as members of a family troupe that won in the Filipino variety show It's Showtime, singing covers of "I Believe I Can Fly" and "Queen of the Night".
 Early in 2013, the group landed a regular gig in the musical variety show Sarah G Live as backup singers and dancers.
 Later that same year, the group competed and won again in the World Championships of Performing Arts, this time as the Grand Winner in the Senior Vocal Group Category, bringing home 20 gold medals, four silver medals and four overall champion plaques.
 In April 2014, the group released their album The Cercados: Unstoppable! under Saturno Music, which also failed to reach commercial success.